coginterp/neurips2025/content/_index.md

 ---

-Welcome to the first workshop on **Interpreting Cognition in Deep Learning Models**, which will take place at [**NeurIPS 2025**](https://neurips.cc/Conferences/2025) in San Diego, USA on December 6 or 7, 2025.
+Welcome to the first workshop on **Interpreting Cognition in Deep Learning Models**, which will take place at [**NeurIPS 2025**](https://neurips.cc/Conferences/2025) in San Diego, USA on December 7, 2025.